Annah12/Nexora/README.md

 - Half the invoice amount → PARTIAL
 - More than 102% of the amount → MATCHED + OVERPAYMENT exception in Reconciliation

-### 6. Exceptions & Reconciliation — Reconciliation Page
+### 6. Exceptions & Reconciliation: Reconciliation Page
 Visit `/unmatched` → **Exceptions** tab:
 - Fatima's ₦50,000 overpayment (OVERPAYMENT)
 - Unknown sender's ₦15,000 (UNMATCHED)